ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 });
 ```

-_Note: It is better to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._
+_Note: It is better to use HTTPS when enforcing authentication and authorization checks to ensure the confidentiality of sensitive authentication data._

 #### Advanced Use Cases

 ##### Implementing Custom Authentication Mechanism

-The user can implement a custom version of AuthHandler and AuthProvider with the use of object equivalency pattern as follows.
-With that, `http:Client` can be enforced with custom authentication and authorization mechanisms.
+The user can implement a custom version of the AuthHandler and AuthProvider with the use of the object equivalency pattern as follows.
+With that, the `http:Client` can be enforced with custom authentication and authorization mechanisms.

 ```ballerina
 public type OutboundCustomAuthHandler object {